merylldindin/helix/README.md

 ## IDE Recommendations

-We recommend working with VSCode, an IDE that does not need to be presented.
-Internally, we use a set of code extensions enabling a minimum of code standardization, making the life of many developers more enjoyable.
+I recommend working with VSCode, an IDE that does not need to be presented.
+Internally, I use a set of code extensions enabling a minimum of code standardization, making the life of many developers more enjoyable.
 Those extensions are given in `.vscode/extensions.json`, and can be downloaded directly via the VSCode extension store.
 This goes hand and hand with properly configured VSCode workspace settings, available in `.vscode/settings.json`.

 ## Code Quality

-### Husky
+### Husky:

 Many of our internal toolings are enforced via [husky](https://typicode.github.io/husky/#/), a wrapper for Git hooks.
-We currently enforce two hooks:
+I currently enforce two hooks:

 - `commit-msg` relying on [commitlint](https://commitlint.js.org/) to make sure that our commit conventions are respected
 - `pre-push` relying on a `yarn` command to run locally a majority of our CI scripts